Henauxg/bevy_quinnet/README.md

 - A Server plugin which can:
     - Accept client connections & disconnect them
     - Send & receive unreliable and ordered/unordered reliable messages
-- Both client & server accept custom protocol structs/enums defined by the user as the message format.
+- Both client & server accept custom protocol structs/enums defined by the user as the message format (as well as raw bytes).
 - Communications are encrypted, and the client can [authenticate the server](#certificates-and-server-authentication).

 Although Quinn and parts of Quinnet are asynchronous, the APIs exposed by Quinnet for the client and server are synchronous.
 This makes the surface API easy to work with and adapted to a Bevy usage.
 The implementation uses [tokio channels](https://tokio.rs/tokio/tutorial/channels) internally to communicate with the networking async tasks.

-##  Roadmap

-This is a bird-eye view of the features/tasks that will probably be worked on next (in no particular order):

-- [ ] Feature: Implement `unreliable` messages larger than the path MTU from client & server
-- [ ] Performance: feed multiples messages before flushing ordered reliable channels
-- [ ] Clean: Rework the error handling in the async back-end
-- [ ] Clean: Rework the error handling on collections to not fail at the first error

 ## Quickstart